-COMPTON, Calif., March 7, 2011 /PRNewswire/ -- The U.S. Army recently announced an expanded partnership with the Major League Baseball Urban Youth Foundation (MLBUYF) in support of its diversity programs.
-The Army launches the relationship with the Urban Youth Academy (UYA) as the presenting sponsor of the fourth annual Urban Invitational here featuring historically black colleges and universities (HBCUs) competing against prominent collegiate baseball programs.
+COMPTON, Calif., Feb.
+26, 2011 /PRNewswire/ -- The U.S. Army today announced an expanded partnership with the Major League Baseball Urban Youth Foundation (MLBUYF) in support of its diversity programs.
+The Army kicks off the relationship with the Urban Youth Academy (UYA) as the presenting sponsor of the fourth annual Urban Invitational here featuring historically black colleges and universities (HBCUs) competing against prominent collegiate baseball programs.

 "The strength of the U.S. Army is rooted in the diversity of Army Strong Soldiers," said Colonel Derik Crotts, Director of Strategic Marketing, Communications and Outreach, U.S. Army Accessions Command.
 "Our partnership with the Major League Baseball Urban Youth Foundation is another example of the Army's commitment to helping young Americans create their own paths to success.
 Just as every Soldier wearing the Army uniform is vital to the success of the mission, so is each player in the Urban Invitational vital to the success of the team."